ltskinner/software-engineering/books/practicioners_guide_to_graph_data/README.md

 - 8. Let the direction you want to walk through your edge labels determine the indexes you need on an edge label in your graph schema
 - 9. Load your data; then apply your indexes
 - 10. Keep only the edges and indexes that you need for your production queries
+- 11. Time goes up onthe way up, and time goes down on the way down.
+When this rule of thumb isnt true, the path is invalid and should be filtered out of the results
+- 12. Cluster your edges on disk so that you can sort through them in your queries and mitigate the effect of your datas branching factor

 Pitfalls in Naming Conventions: